-Heat Trace uniquely able to provide tracers with a continuous metal extruded jacket.
+Heat Trace are able to uniquely provide tracers having a continuous metal extruded jacket.
 Such products can be provided with an EX'd' certificate, in addition to an Ex'e' certificate.

-Sometimes, distribution boards and control panels can be located outside the hazardous area to avoid the need for additional costly protection.
+Sometimes, distribution boards and control panels can be located outside the hazardous area to avoid the need for the